Payday loan mis-selling compensation - Introduction

 Do I qualify for a refund?

-If it can be demonstrated that the loan was 'unaffordable', then a refund should be obtainable.
+If you can demonstrate that the loan was 'unaffordable', then you should be able to claim a refund.

 - The loan represented a big part of your monthly income